brittgalloway/SleepyGallows/README.md

 Styles are primarily done with [css modules](https://nextjs.org/docs/app/building-your-application/styling/css-modules) utilizing sass, so I was able to remove styled-components.

-In the next iteration I will add dynamic routes. https://medium.com/@seun.thedeveloper/the-easiest-way-to-handle-animations-in-react-nextjs-5934a689a010
+In the next iteration, I will add dynamic routes. https://medium.com/@seun.thedeveloper/the-easiest-way-to-handle-animations-in-react-nextjs-5934a689a010
 ## How to contribute